-In the onboarding phase you gradually get to know each other better and better.
-Both sides form a judgment of each other during the trial period.
-With high performance compression, it is understandable that one tries to reduce complexity where possible.
-At an interpersonal level, categorical thinking is one way to deal with complexity.
+During the onboarding phase, you gradually get to know each other better.
+Both sides form an opinion of each other during the probationary period.
+With a high level of performance compression, it is understandable that attempts are made to reduce complexity as far as possible.
+On an interpersonal level, categorical thinking is one way to manage complexity.
 The classification of interlocutors makes it easier to assess him.
-Experience helps to classify a person.
-Condensed knowledge of experience can lead to a good knowledge of human nature.
-This is helpful to be able to adapt quickly to someone.
-It becomes a trap if the assessment is categorical and the drawer once selected is not opened again.
-It is helpful in the onboarding process if, in the getting-to-know-you phase, people's knowledge goes hand in hand with a dynamic image of man.
-With a rigid human image, a manager would think or say: "The colleague is weak in making decisions."
+Experiences help to classify a person.
+Condensed empirical knowledge can lead to a good knowledge of human nature.
+This is helpful to yourself fast to adjust to someone.
+It becomes a trap when the assessment is categorical and the box once chosen is not reopened.
+It is helpful in the onboarding process if knowledge of human nature goes hand in hand with a dynamic image of human nature during the introductory phase.
+With a rigid image of man, a manager would think or say: »The colleague is weak in making decisions.«

 This wording is an attribution.
-The colleague is perceived as if he were like this.
-The message is conveyed unspoken that this way of being is set in stone and that he will remain so.
-This image of man is rigid and does not give the colleague a chance for positive development.
-The situation is completely different if the assessment of a colleague is based on a dynamic image of people.
-The wording would be: "My colleague avoided making a decision at the last employee meeting."
-This wording describes behavior that is shown in a situation.
-In a different situation, the colleague could behave differently.
-The dynamic image of man leaves room for positive development.
-In an integration phase, both sides are well advised to avoid hasty write-ups.
-If concrete behavior is described in feedback interviews, even if they are perceived as irritating or dysfunctional by the feedback giver, a positive development remains possible and everyone involved can grow in the integration.
+The colleague is perceived as if he were like that.
+The message conveys that this way of being is set in stone and will remain so.
+This image of man is rigid and gives the colleague no chance for one positive Development.
+The situation is completely different when the assessment of a colleague is based on a dynamic human image.
+The wording would be: »At the last staff meeting, my colleague avoided a decision to meet.« With this formulation, a situationally shown Behavior described.
+In another situation, the colleague could behave differently.
+The dynamic human image leaves room for positive development.
+In an integration phase, both sides are well advised to avoid hasty attributions.
+If specific behaviors are described in feedback discussions, even if they are perceived as irritating or dysfunctional by the feedback giver, a positive development remains possible and all those involved can grow through the integration.

 5. Separate what doesn't belong together

-In relaxed conversation situations, it is easy to deal constructively with one another.
+In relaxed conversational situations, it is easy constructive to deal with each other.
 There are no disagreements.
-The situation seems to be similar.
-Reality perceptions and descriptions differ only minimally from one another.
-The interviewees seem to have agreed on a worldview like two good friends or a well-rehearsed couple.
-In this atmosphere, it is easy to build on the arguments of the interviewee.
-Ideas bubble up and proposed solutions complement each other.
-The situation is completely different when different conceptions of reality meet.
+The assessment of the situation seems to be similar.
+Reality perceptions and descriptions differ only minimally from each other.
+Like two good friends or a well-coordinated couple, the interlocutors seem to have agreed on a world view.
+In this atmosphere it is easy to pick up on the arguments of the interlocutor.
+Ideas flow and suggested solutions complement each other.
+The situation is completely different when different perceptions of reality collide.
 Especially in the onboarding phase, when partners first have to find each other, it is likely that different experiences and interests will be brought along.
 If the interlocutors are not careful, an undesirable dynamic can develop in this constellation.
-What started out as a factual discussion is becoming more and more personal.
-Emotions connected with the interests affect the way of communication.
+What initially began as a factual discussion is becoming more and more personal. emotions associated with interests, act in the way of Communication.
 It's getting hotter.

-The technical level is abandoned more and more, the more the interlocutors need to be taken seriously and valued in their point of view and reasoning.
-Not being able to get right, if you think you are right, spurs the other party on.
-The struggle for a common solution becomes a struggle.
-If there is no glue in your hand luggage for docking in this situation, the conversation may escalate.
+The professional level is left more and more, the more the conversation partner needs to be taken seriously and valued in their point of view and argumentation.
+Not getting right when you think you are right incites the interlocutor.
+The struggle for a common solution turns into a struggle.
+In this situation, if there is no glue in the hand luggage for docking, the conversation can escalate.
 As soon as you notice this dynamic, you should discipline yourself and not judge too quickly.
 The confrontation in the conversation does not arise from different interests and views.
-Conflicting goals are part of the game in companies.
-They become a source of disruption if explanations are linked to the opinions that are immediately evaluated.
+Conflicts of goals are in Company Part of the game.
+They become a source of disturbance when explanations are combined with the views that are immediately evaluated.

-A pending restructuring of the tasks, for example, would initially be described neutrally using this adhesive.
-In the next phase, each interlocutor would explain what it means to him.
-Only at the end would an assessment be made of how good or bad, helpful or disruptive, thoughtful or offensive one feels this measure.
-Without adhesive, phase one (describe) and phase two (explain) are run through so quickly that the conversation hardens by focusing on assessments.
-Deviating opinions are insufficiently separated from their evaluation.
-If you avoid too fast evaluations, first take the time to describe the situation in a neutral manner and only then compare the explanations, will slow down the conversation.
-This makes it easier to separate person and thing.
-The likelihood of constructive problem solving increases.
+An upcoming restructuring of the Tasks for example, this adhesive would initially be used to describe neutrally.
+In a next phase, each interlocutor would explain what it means to him.
+Only at the end would an assessment be made of how good or bad, helpful or disruptive, well thought-out or insulting this measure is.
+Without glue, phase one (describe) and phase two (explain) move through so quickly that the conversation hardens by focusing on judgments.
+Differing opinions are insufficiently separated from their evaluation.
+Anyone who avoids overly hasty assessments and first takes the time to describe the situation neutrally and only then compare the explanations will slow down the conversation.
+Person and thing can thus be separated more easily.
+The probability of a constructive problem solving increases.

 6. The three Ws of constructive feedback

-In the onboarding process, the constructive exchange of views is a critical success factor.
-If it is not enough, the fit must be very high for the integration to succeed.
-Ideally, feedback is ritualized, for example in the form of regular consultations and development discussions.
-A constructive three-stage feedback technology acts as an adhesive and should be used whenever possible whenever there is a need.
-For example, an employee interprets the rule that everyone in the team has equal rights, differently than her teammates.
-She asks for feedback on interim results from different interview partners, regardless of the hierarchy, if she considers it necessary.
-Teammates who understand by equality that such actions are discussed before communicating with others will be confused.
-If you wait for the next ritualized exchange round, for example a retrospective15, it can happen that irritations add up and increase the feeling of disturbance.
+In the onboarding process, the constructive exchange of views is a critical one success.
+If it is not done enough, the fit must be very good so that the integration can succeed.
+Ideally, feedback is ritualized, for example in the form of regular consultations and development talks.
+A constructive three-stage feedback technology acts as an adhesive and should always be used immediately if possible.
+For example, one employee sets the rule that everyone in the Team are equal, different from their teammates.
+She gets feedback on interim results from different interlocutors, regardless of the hierarchy, if she deems it necessary.
+Teammates who understand by equal that such actions are discussed before communicating with others will be irritated.
+If you wait for the next ritualized exchange round, for example a retrospective15, it can be that irritations add up and intensify the feeling of disturbance.

 To avoid this escalation, this step should always be used if necessary: The constructive feedback takes place in three stages.
 The three Ws denote the phases perception - effect - desire.
 In the example above, the irritated teammate could report back after this triad: